rcos/rcos-handbook/docs/community/CODE_OF_CONDUCT.md

 * [Give and be welcoming to constructive feedback](#give-and-be-welcoming-to-constructive-feedback).
 * [Focus on what is best for the RCOS community](#focus-on-what-is-best-for-the-rcos-community).
 * Do not engage in any [unacceptable behaviors](#unacceptable-behaviors).
-* At any point, you may [report CoC violations](#reporting-incidents) to our coordinators and faculty advisors.
+* At any point, you may [report CoC violations](#reporting-incidents) to our Coordinators and Faculty Advisors.
 * [Project maintainers](#project-maintainer-responsibilities) should be mindful of the Code of Conduct.
 * [RPI-specific policies](#rpi-specific-policies) are outlined in our Bylaws.